civisanalytics/civis-python/docs/source/ml.rst

 :meth:`~concurrent.futures.Future.add_done_callback`.
 This is called as soon as the run completes.
 It takes a single argument, the :class:`~concurrent.futures.Future` for the completed job.
-You can use this method to chain jobs together
+You can use this method to chain jobs together:

 .. code-block:: python